CamilaTokisaki/amino-bot_and_tools/README.md

 To install python on your system, you need to find a suitable video on YouTube and have this site with you https://www.python.org/downloads/
-After installing python, you will need to install Amino.py what? you don't know how to do this? well, I will tell you the method for Windows, although it is also suitable for Linux, but there are slightly different manipulations needed now, run CMD as an administrator and write pip install --upgrade Amino. py= = 1.2.8
+After installing python, you will need to install Amino.py what? you don't know how to do this? well, I will tell you the method for Windows, although it is also suitable for Linux, but there are slightly different manipulations needed now, run CMD as an administrator and write pip install --upgrade Amino. py== 1.2.8

 That's it! now just move the code file to the cmd line and click Enter!